LIVE ANIMAL RESPONSE

 PHOTOGRAPHING THE ANIMAL(S)

 The importance of high quality photo and video documentation cannot be overstated!
-These visual materials aid in the identification of species, confirmation of sex and age, documentation of general health or malnourishment and presence of external injuries or human interaction.
+These visual materials aid in the identification of species and individuals, confirmation of sex and age, documentation of general health or malnourishment and presence of external injuries or human interaction, including the presence of debris or gear/rope.

 Profile or full-body